jmuganga54/The-Modern-Javascript/06 Javascript Arrays/README.md

 2
 ```

-If I have an array of 1000 items and the second item in the list is the one I'm looking for.We don't have to spend the computational power to go through the other nine hundred ninety seven.findIndex() return the first item which match the criteria.
+If I have an array of 1000 items and the second item in the list is the one I'm looking for.
+We don't have to spend the computational power to go through the other nine hundred ninety `seven.findIndex()` return the first item which match the criteria.

 `Moment to recap` In this section we learned about `indexOf()` which uses the triple quality operator to go through our array and find an item, we saw that work with an array of strings because a string like 'X' is indeed equal to another string 'X', this is true with strings, numbers and booleans but it is not true with objects as we saw.So we weren't able to use `indexOf()` to find the item in the array of notes.Instead we used `findIndex()`.Instead of using triple equality on the entire object.We can specify our own search criteria.In this case the search criteria was, does this title match the string , in this case we are able to use the triple of qualities because one string does equal in another.

-findIndex() looks for the first match it finds when it finds that it stops running the function which makes this efficient.
+`findIndex()` looks for the first match it finds when it finds that it stops running the function which makes this efficient.

 ### Searching Arrays Part II

 Part two on finding things in an array.
-In the last one we learned about indexOf() and findIndex() we learned that indexOf() always uses triple equals which means that it's not a great fit for arrays of objects which we want to be able to model in real world things.
+In the last one we learned about `indexOf()` and `findIndex()` we learned that `indexOf()` always uses triple equals which means that it's not a great fit for arrays of objects which we want to be able to model in real world things.

-> So we switched over to findIndex() which allows us to specify our own way to compare two thing in this case we're looking at the titles.
+> So we switched over to `findIndex()` which allows us to specify our own way to compare two thing in this case we're looking at the titles.

 In this section we're going to break this out into a more real world example by creating function that works with our notes.